 Basic Parameters of Two‐phase Fluid Flow

-In this section we will consider the simultaneous flow of gas (or vapor) and liquid water (as encountered in steam generators and condensers) in concurrent flow through a duct with cross-sectional area A. The subscripts “v” and “ℓ” indicate the vapor and liquid phase, respectively.
+This section will consider the simultaneous flow of gas (or vapor) and liquid water (as encountered in steam generators and condensers) in concurrent flow through a duct with cross-sectional area A. The subscripts “v” and “ℓ” indicate the vapor and liquid phase, respectively.
 Fundamental parameters that characterize this flow are:

 Flow Patterns – Two-phase Flow

-One of the most challenging aspects of dealing with two-phase flow or multi-phase flow is the fact that it can take many different forms.
-Spatial distributions and velocities of the liquid and vapor phases in the flow channel is very important aspect in many engineering branches.
-Pressure drops and also heat transfer coefficients strongly depends on the local flow structure and thus it is of importance in engineering of nuclear reactors.
-The observed flow structures are defined as two-phase flow patterns and these have particular identifying characteristics.
+One of the most challenging aspects of dealing with the two-phase flow or multiphase flow is the fact that it can take many different forms.
+Spatial distributions and velocities of the liquid and vapor phases in the flow channel are very important aspects in many engineering branches.
+Pressure drops and heat transfer coefficients strongly depend on the local flow structure, and thus it is important in the engineering of nuclear reactors.
+The observed flow structures are defined as two-phase flow patterns, and these have particular identifying characteristics.
 These different flow patterns have been categorized according to the direction of flow relative to gravitational acceleration.